Russia returns to the project of a super-light launch vehicle based on "Topol"

-The first launch of the "Start-1M" rocket is scheduled for 2026
+The launch of the first "Start-1M" rocket is scheduled for 2026

-The Moscow Institute of Thermal Technology Corporation (MIT, part of Roscosmos) is developing the Start-1M super-light launch vehicle for Roscosmos.
-The first launch of the Start-1M project rocket will take place in the near future.
+The Corporation "Moscow Institute of Thermal Technology" (MIT, part of "Roscosmos") is developing the super-light launch vehicle "Start-1M" in the interests of "Roscosmos".
+The launch of the first rocket of the "Start-1M" project will take place in the near future.

 This was announced to journalists by Deputy Prime Minister, Head of the Ministry of Industry and Trade of Russia Denis Manturov.